LWFlouisa/FraponicConlang/_posts/2021-09-07-travelguide.md

+---
+layout: post
+title: Travel Phrases WIP
+catagories: travelphrases
+---

 ## Butler And Travel Guide
-Perowu? - From where, where to?
+Perowu? - From where, where to?<br />
-Lavo kudasa? - Bathroom please.
+Lavokudasa? - Bathroom please.<br />
-Usatobuso? - Where is the bus?
+Usatobuso? - Where is the bus?<br />
+Miyofamos - I'm hungry, is there a restuarant?<br />